 Spinal cord injuries and permanent paralysis are not uncommon in catastrophic car crashes.
-If you are facing a lifetime of limited mobility due to a car accident, discuss your legal options with a Missouri auto accident attorney.
+If you are facing a lifetime of limited mobility due to a car accident, discuss your legal options with an experienced St. Louis car accident attorney.

 Paralysis after a car crash may be complete or incomplete.
-With complete paralysis, there is no sensation or movement below the site of injury.
-However, when paralysis is incomplete, there may be some sensation or motor functioning below the site of injury.
+With complete paralysis, there is no sensation or movement below the injury site.
+However, when paralysis is incomplete, there may be some sensation or motor functioning below the injury site.

-Some patients may recover some movement or sensation, while some are rendered disabled for the lifetime.
-There are treatments available that can help improve the overall quality of life.
+Some patients may recover some movement or sensation, while others are rendered disabled for the rest of their lives.
+However, treatments available can help improve the overall quality of life.

 What is Paraplegia?

 When the injury occurs below the first thoracic spinal nerve, the victim may become paralyzed from that point down.
 Paraplegia usually affects the abdomen and legs.
-It can cause bladder, bowel or sexual dysfunction.
-The victim still has full use of hands, arms and shoulders.
+It can cause bladder, bowel, or sexual dysfunction.
+The victim still generally has full use of hands, arms, and shoulders.

 What is Tetraplegia or Quadriplegia?

-When the injury occurs above the thoracic spinal nerve anywhere up to the neck, the person can suffer paralysis affecting the arms, legs and trunk.
-A person who develops quadriplegia can suffer dysfunction of the bladder, sexual, bowel and respiratory system.
+When the injury occurs above the thoracic spinal nerve anywhere up to the neck, the injury victim may suffer paralysis affecting the arms, legs, and trunk.
+A person who develops quadriplegia may suffer dysfunction of the bladder, sexual, bowel, and respiratory system.